 The hike and day as they lay ahead.
 Highland Lake is between the two highest peaks just to the right of center.

-By: Mike Mullen | Added over 10 years ago.
+Mike Mullen | Added about 11 years ago.

 As fall settled into the mountains Highland Lake began to appeal as a hiking destination.
 I had been thinking of attempting a longer hike, and with a trip to Tahoe on the calendar as well as the opportunity to be dropped off and picked up at different trailheads a long thru-hike began to take shape.